ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

     app.run(host="0.0.0.0", port=5000)
 ```

-We first import all the required modules and create instances of the Flask class (our app) and the PyMongo class (our database).
+We first import all the required modules and create instances of the Flask class (the app) and the PyMongo class (the database).
 Note that the hostname in the `MONGO_URI` Flask configuration variable defines the mongo instead of localhost.
 Mongo will be the name of our database container, and containers in the same Docker network can talk to each other by their names.

 Our app consists of six functions which are assigned URLs by @app.route() Python decorator.
 At first glance, it is easy to understand that the decorator is telling our app that executes the underlying function whenever a user visits our @app domain at the given route().